 Device Filtering

-The first button allows you to filter the available Operating Systems to install by selecting the Raspberry PI computer model you have.
-By clicking the “CHOOSE DEVICE” button, the Raspberry PI imager will show you the list of all the Raspberry PI computer models, where you can easily select your one:
+The first step allows you to filter the available Operating Systems to install by selecting the Raspberry PI computer model you have.
+By clicking the “CHOOSE DEVICE” button, the Raspberry PI imager will show you the list of all the Raspberry PI computer models, where you can easily select your one.

 Usually, it is important to select OSes which support the CPU architecture of your computer model, as the oldest Raspberry Pi models integrate old ARM versions.
-With the latest Raspberry PI models, you can select the “No Filtering” option as they should support all the OS Images.
+With the latest Raspberry PI models, you can also select the “No Filtering” option as they should support all the OS Images.
+You will find this option at the bottom of the list.

 Select the Operating System

-With the second button, “CHOOSE OS”, you can select from a wide number of options offered by the Raspberry PI.
+With the second step, you can select from a wide number of options offered by the Raspberry PI.

 Raspberry PI OS Options